myrestop/myblog/runflow_first_release.md

 The most useful of the **`postfixed`** feature is for **`special keyword`**. **When a keyword starts with symbol not letter or digit, we mark it as a special keyword, and when a special keyword work with `postfixed` feature, we no longer need to use a whitespace to separate the keyword and the argument.**

-Right now, let's see an example about the special keyword `/` that is provided by our plugin [Ai Assistant](https://myrest.top/store/plugin?id=top.myrest.myflow.ai), it can chat with AI, such as ChatGPT.
+Right now, let's see an example about the special keyword `/` that was provided by our plugin [Ai Assistant](https://myrest.top/store/plugin?id=top.myrest.myflow.ai), it can chat with AI, such as ChatGPT.
 This is very useful when you want to ask some questions, then just type the keyword to trigger the function.

 ![ai](/local/myblog/images/ai.gif)